swanss/peptide_design/README.md

 The output of `findPaths` in the `out` directory consists of a `paths.txt` file containing the best-scoring sequences of residues as well as their estimated scores; and `fusion_[number].pdb` files containing the fused structures in the same order as specified in `paths.txt`.

-## Future Directions

-1. I am currently generating a clustered database using a variation of Craig's `structgen` repo, which should greatly speed up seed scoring tasks.
-It would be best to bring the `ClusterDatabase` class into this repository and adapt its search function to ensure the correct residue-to-residue alignment.
-2. The `findPaths` program would benefit from a randomized approach, i.e. sampling random paths from the graph and scoring them post-hoc.
-This is because the fusing process with high RMSD cutoffs tends to alter sequence scores dramatically, and the so-called "optimal" paths output by the DP algorithm may no longer be the best.
-3. If the randomized approach is implemented, better score functions are needed to rank the generated paths, measuring quantities such as compactness and designability.